matthost/lifespan/README.md

 Others I have taken or considered, but am not as sure about:
 - NAC (combined with glycine)
   - Background
     - This and glycine are precursors of the endogenous antioxidant glutathione.
+Antioxidant.
   - Evidence
     - [Single lab mice lifespan extension (male and female): ~24% average](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8912885/)
   - Risks
-    - Some concern that this could increase cancer risk.
-This seems at odds with the lifespan extension seen in mice, which mostly die of cancer.
+    - [NAC increased lung cancer metastasis in mice](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6795405/).
+There is some concern with antioxidants that since the prevent cell oxidation, this can actually protect cancer cells too.
+This seems somewhat at odds with the lifespan extension seen in mice, since mice mostly die of cancer.
   - Dose
     - 1g daily
 - Astaxanthin